rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 San Francisco has only two: pleasant and foggy.
 Trees keep their leaves year-round, and temperatures are consistently in the sweater range.
 It's a city of eternal mild weather.

-This past Christmas I went back to Toronto when winter was in full force.
+This past December I went back to Toronto when winter was in full force.
 My phone told me it was -30°C. The downtown core was like a wind tunnel, blasting my face with high-speed frigid air. _Why does anyone put up with this?_ I thought.
 But here I am, five months later, sitting in the California sun, longing for some crappier weather.

 It's not the Canadian winters that I miss, so much as the natural division of time that seasons bring to the year.